No Result

 What is the Net Worth of Mr. Todd’s Pie Factory?

-Wilson was asking $460,000 for 10% equity in his company, which bring valuation to be at $4.6 million.
+Wilson was asking $460,000 for 10% equity in his company, which brings the valuation to be at $4.6 million.

-The current valuation is evidently higher compared to one he accepted on the Show since the company has grown.
+The current valuation is evidently higher compared to the one he accepted on the Show since the company has grown.

 Who are the Competitors of Mr. Todd’s Pie Factory?